 Numerology suggests we move through life in 9-year cycles, with each year beginning on our birthdays.
 The first four are the in-breath years when we gather knowledge and gain awareness and experience.
 The fifth is a year of transition when we can make needed changes and prepare for the next four.
-Years 6 to 9 are the out-breath years, when we get to act on the previous five and express what we've learned.
+Years 6 to 9 are the out-breath years, when we can act on the previous five and express what we've learned.
 Read on

 The pinnacles represent four major cycles of life or road maps of experience by which we receive direction and the benefit of added clarity.
 They are the bigger picture patterns that sit enmeshed throughout your various personal years.
 They often usher in major shifts in focus and direction in life, careers, relationships and so forth.
 Read on